Streaming Analytics with Scott Kidder

 Scott Kidder works at Mux, where he builds a streaming analytics system for video monitoring.
 In this episode, Scott explains how events make it from a video player onto the backend analytics system running on Kinesis and Apache Flink.

 Events from the browser are constantly added to Kinesis (which is much like Kafka).
-Apache Flink reads those events off of Kinesis and map reduces them to discover anomalies.
-For example, if 100 users watch a 20 minute cat video, and the video stops playing at minute 12 for all 100 users, there is probably some data corruption in that video.
+Apache Flink reads those events off of Kinesis and maps reduces them to discover anomalies.
+For example, if 100 users watch a 20-minute cat video, and the video stops playing at minute 12 for all 100 users, there is probably some data corruption in that video.
 You would only be able to discover that by assessing all users.

 Scott and I discussed the streaming infrastructure that he works on at Mux, as well as other streaming systems like Spark, Apache Beam, and Kafka.